Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Introduction

 In contrast, our results focus on single-item approximation mechanisms with private values and private budgets, allowing arbitrary correlation between value and budget.
 On the positive side (\autoref{P:good-approx}), we establish that for a single-item auction, an arbitrarily high fraction of the optimal revenue can be achieved using a polylogarithmic menu size.
 This holds for the general case in which valuation and budget can be arbitrarily correlated, with the only assumption being that the support of the distribution is bounded above and away from zero.
 On the negative side (\autoref{P:menu-size} to \autoref{P:infinite-supp}), we prove fundamental impossibility results for distributions with unbounded support.
-In this setting, we show that achieving any positive fraction of the optimal revenue is impossible for finite distributions with a sublinear menu and for infinite distributions with any finite menu.
-Some of our negative results apply even to independent distributions (e.g. \autoref{P:bad-approx-bounded} and \autoref{P:infinite-supp}).
-This stands in sharp contrast to the multi-item setting (with independent, additive values) without budgets, where \cite{Babaioff:2022by} show that an arbitrarily high fraction of the optimal revenue can be extracted with a finite menu (even if the support is unbounded).
+In this setting, we show that achieving any positive fraction of the optimal revenue is impossible for finite distributions with a sublinear menu, and for infinite distributions with any finite menu.
+The sublinear-menu result is, to the best of our knowledge, new and reflects a broader way of analyzing approximation gaps, one that applies not only to fixed menu-size classes but also to classes whose menu complexity grows with the support size.
+Some of our negative results apply even to independent distributions (e.g., \autoref{P:bad-approx-bounded} and \autoref{P:infinite-supp}).
+This stands in sharp contrast to the multi-item setting (with independent, additive values) without budgets, where \citet{Babaioff:2022by} show that an arbitrarily high fraction of the optimal revenue can be extracted with a finite menu (even if the support is unbounded).

+Our negative results are also related to the literature on selling multiple correlated goods. \citet{Briest:2015ob} show that in a unit-demand environment with correlated values, lottery pricing can outperform deterministic pricing by an unbounded factor. \citet{Hart:2019ny} later show that, for correlated valuations, a similarly dramatic failure of simple mechanisms already occurs with just two goods, thereby resolving an open problem left by \citet{Briest:2015ob}.
+Building on this, \citet{Psomas:2022rd} recently showed that \citet{Hart:2019ny} sufficient condition is in fact necessary for establishing infinite separations between simple and optimal mechanisms for multiple correlated goods.
+Although our environment differs, \autoref{P:infinite-supp} 6 establishes an analogous impossibility in our single-item model with private budgets: even here, no finite-menu mechanism guarantees any positive fraction of the optimal revenue; remarkably, this remains true even for certain independent distributions.